Romkabouter/ESP32-Rhasspy-Satellite/README.md

 To flash the OTA version for the first time, attach the Voice to a Raspberry Pi.
 - Copy the folder "hal" to your Arduino IDE libraries folder
-- Download and add to Arduino IDE: https://github.com/marvinroger/async-mqtt-client
+- Add to Arduino IDE: AsynchMqttClient https://github.com/marvinroger/async-mqtt-client
 - Download and add to Arduino IDE: https://github.com/me-no-dev/AsyncTCP
-- Download and add to Arduino IDE: https://github.com/knolleary/pubsubclient
+- Add to Arduino IDE: PubSubClient by Nick O'Leary https://github.com/knolleary/pubsubclient
+- Add to Arduino IDE: ArduinoJson.
+Be sure to install version 5 (latest) and not 6.
+Version 6 this is still beta.
 - Open the MatrixVoiceAudioServer.ino in the Arduino IDE
 - Select ESP32 Dev Module as Board, set flash size to 4MB and Upload speed to 115200
 - Change the MQTT_IP, MQTT_PORT, MQTT_HOST, SITEID, SSID and PASSWORD to fit your needs.
 SSID and PASSWORD are in config.h